Updated April 30, 2023.

 Not only is it because of the dreaded diagonal stripe problem (avoid it by stitching in Continental, learn why in this post) it is also because these threads can seem hard to control (learn about that in this post).

-Unlike many stitchers who reserve these threads only for geometrics, I use them much of the time.
+Unlike many stitchers who reserve these threads only for geometrics, I use them often, and instead of solid cotton and silk floss.
 Even so, problems can occur.
 Joni Stevenson has a lovely post discussing the problems that can occur when using these threads and her solutions.

 - If you are making something symmetrical where the overdye is used on all four sides, use two different lengths of your overdye, pairing the same thread on opposite sides.
 The design will continue to look symmetrical.